ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-block-storage.md

 - RAID 5 - 4 data; 1 chksum; NEVER on EBS

 - RAID 10 - Mirror and stripe

+## Encryption

+EBS Volumes are only encryptable at creation and can't be un-encrypted by any means.
+Encrypted volumes are snap-shotted encrypted automatically - and are restored encrypted.
+Unencrypted snapshots can be encrypted during copy using the any key you specify.

 ## Backup Strategies